Mjz86/C_colon/mcc.md

- 5. rich aliasing info , and function purity metrics:

- for example stable values dont need to be loaded two times in registers to be captured! , they can be loaded only one time
+ 5. rich aliasing info , and function purity metrics: my philosophy is , Every immutability comes with a disability,in e colon , progrmmers are forced with a disability to gain safety and immutability ,  and even boring simplicity. the c colon programmers however should be allowed to declarar the disability to get the performance from the  immutability, for example stable values dont need to be loaded two times in registers to be captured! , they can be loaded only one time only because of their stability ,  the lack of others to change its value is the disability.

 6. layout optimizations :